Abideshverma/Abideshverma/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- I'm an Object-oriented, design Self-motivated and curious, with a keen interest in building user-centric products.
-Looking forward to honing my skills in a challenging work environment
+- Analytical and detail-oriented Web developer with proficiency in HTML, CSS and JavaScript at the frontend and Java, Spring Boot, MySQL at backend with DSA.
+-
-- 🌱 I’m currently learning **Java Backend and Spring**
+- 🌱 currently learning **Java Backend and Spring**

-- 👨‍💻 All of my projects are available at [https://github.com/Abideshverma](https://github.com/Abideshverma)
+- 👨‍💻 All of the projects are available at [https://github.com/Abideshverma](https://github.com/Abideshverma)

 - 💬 Ask me about **Spring, Java, Hibernate, Core Java.**